playframework/playframework/documentation/manual/releases/release26/migration26/Migration26.md

 #### Calling `FakeRequest.withCookies` no longer updates the `Cookies` header

-Internally request cookies are now stored in a request attribute.
+Request cookies are now stored in a request attribute.
 Previously they were stored in the request's `Cookie` header `String`.
 This required encoding and decoding the cookie to the header whenever the cookie changed.

 Now that cookies are stored in request attributes updating the cookie will change the new cookie attribute but not the `Cookie` HTTP header.
 This will only affect your tests if you're relying on the fact that calling `withCookies` will update the header.

 If you still need the old behavior you can still use `Cookies.encodeCookieHeader` to convert the `Cookie` objects into an HTTP header then store the header with `FakeRequest.withHeaders`.

-#### play.api.mvc.Security.username (Scala API), session.username config key and dependent actions helpers are deprecated
+#### `play.api.mvc.Security.username` (Scala API), `session.username` changes

-`Security.username` just retrieves the `session.username` key from configuration, which defined the session key used to get the username.
+`play.api.mvc.Security.username` (Scala API), `session.username` config key and dependent actions helpers are deprecated. `Security.username` just retrieves the `session.username` key from configuration, which defined the session key used to get the username.
 It was removed since it required statics to work, and it's fairly easy to implement the same or similar behavior yourself.

 You can read the username session key from configuration yourself using `configuration.get[String]("session.username")`.